clux/probes.hugo/content/post/2019-06-02-generic-kube-client.md

 - [Event](https://docs.rs/k8s-openapi/0.4.0/k8s_openapi/api/events/v1beta1/struct.Event.html)
 - [ServiceAccount](https://docs.rs/k8s-openapi/0.4.0/k8s_openapi/api/core/v1/struct.ServiceAccount.html)

 There's just no good solution to this at the moment.
 You can't build a `Reflector<RoleBinding>`.
 Can you even do that in `client-go`?
-Do we have to `mod snowflake` for this?
+Is this a `mod snowflake` situation, or do we have to lift the abstraction up one level?

 ## Help
 Going forward, further improvement is going to take [some help](https://github.com/clux/kube-rs/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).
 Hopefully, it'll end up being useful to some.
 With some familiarity with rust, the generated [docs](https://clux.github.io/kube-rs/kube/api/index.html) + [examples](https://github.com/clux/kube-rs/tree/master/examples) should get you started.